cdvetal/TensorGP/README.md

   >
   > Probability that the scalar/constant generated is constant across the shole domain.
   > *Note* A scalar/constant may not be constant through the whole domain if the `effective_dims` parameter is lower than the dimensionality of the problem.
 For instance, following the example of the `Terminal` subsection of the `Features` section, `scalar(255.0, 0.0, 0.0)` may correspond to a constant that translates to the color red, but is not a "uniform scalar" because it is defined as having the value 255 throughout the first index of the last dimension and 0 for the remaining values.
 In this case, a uniform scalar would be `scalar(255.0, 255.0, 255.0)`, or just `scalar(255.0)` (the last value gets replicated to meet the arity of the scalar).

+  >**xax_retries** (default=`10`): float, optional
+  >
+  > Defines a maximum number of tries to produce a valid individual.
+If the algorithm fails to produce an individual in the specified number of tries, the chosen parent is copied as it is.
+Set this parameter to -1 for infinite tries.

   >**stop_criteria** (default=`'generation'`): default or `'fitness'`, optional
   >